Asking for It Update

 by Louise O’Neill

-adapted for the stage by Meadhbh McHugh in a collaboration with Annabelle Comyn
+adapted for the stage by Meadhbh McHugh in collaboration with and directed by Annabelle Comyn

 director – Annabelle Comyn